ddaras/melony/packages/melony-runtime/README.md

 ## Overview

 The runtime executes actions as async generators, allowing actions to yield events and chain to other actions.
 It manages execution context, state, and provides safety limits.
+Supports Human-in-the-Loop (HITL) approval flows for actions that require user confirmation.

 ## Usage